CharlieHesuda/XAML-/Getting-Started.md

 <ResourceDictionary Source="pack://application:,,,/MaterialDesignThemes.Wpf;component/Themes/MaterialDesignTheme.Defaults.xaml" />
 ```

 Next you need to select a color theme.
-The simplest option is to use one of the built-in themes provided by the `BuildedTheme` markup extension.
+The simplest option is to use one of the built-in themes provided by the `BundledTheme` resource dictionary.

 A final App.xaml should look something like this:
 ```xml